reconurge/rangebuster/README.md

 ## Prerequisites

 Make sure you have [ripgrep](https://github.com/BurntSushi/ripgrep) installed on you machine.
-In a future version, this tool will use [ripgrepy](https://pypi.org/project/ripgrepy/), but it's not the case for now.

 ## Quick run